jason-yi4/proxmox-homelab/log.md

 * Realized that the wrong version of Ubuntu LTS was used with the game-server VM.
 Ubuntu Desktop LTS was used instead of the headless Ubuntu Server LTS as intended. game-server VM was recreated using proper disc image of Ubuntu Server LTS.
 * Additional static IP-addresses were reserved for the game-server VM and file-server VM.
 Realized that I should've done this beforehand.
 * game-server was successfully port-forwarded and is now fully setup.

+## 10/27/2025
+* Configured Ubuntu Server LTS .bashrc file to make directories more readable by adding a background color.
+* Tested public access to game servers hosted on the game-server VM by having a friend from another U.S. state join a Minecraft server running on the game-server VM.
+Connection was successful and stable for a 1-hour session.
+* Monitored system hardware usage while running Minecraft server, usage was within acceptable levels (less than 80% usage of the two allocated vCPU cores on average and less than 30% of allocated RAM used on average).